StatelessCat/xapi-to-ktbs/README.md

 # Setup

-## Installing a kTBS development version and checkout on the branch that implement the new MTMM
+## Install a kTBS development version and checkout on the branch that implement the new MTMM
 I assume python2 is correctly installed on your machine.

 ```$ virtualenv ktbs-env-dev```